TayMurr/ConnectND/README.md

 Things to complete
 ---------------------

-- modify Labels for node to interface with mpld3
+- write mpld3 plugin to create label for ConnectND graph